MyNameIsTrez/ComputerCraft-Data-Storage/README.md

 ![Alt Text](https://i.imgur.com/QEpIybU.png)

 This image is the font that Minecraft uses to display text.
-ComputerCraft also uses this font for its terminal text, so by carefully editing this image, it's possible to assign each of the 94 usable characters in ComputerCraft to any RGB color.
+ComputerCraft also uses this font for its terminal text, so by carefully editing this image, it's possible to assign each of the 94 usable characters in ComputerCraft to any RGB color:

 ![Alt Text](https://i.imgur.com/WLWlmiw.png)

 Changing this font does have the downside of making *everything* inside of Minecraft unreadable, so it's advised to switch back to the regular font when you're done viewing the videos/images.